samuel-book/causal_inference_notebook/misc/bias.md

 * **Omitted variable bias**: is a statistical error that occurs when a regression model fails to include one or more relevant variables that influence both the dependent and independent variables.

+* **Latent variable**: An unobserved construct that can only be inferred indirectly through models using observable or measurable data.
+Examples are IQ, or depression scores derived from questionnaires.
+Latent variables may be confounders, and so if not measured in some way, may lead to false conslusions.